james-lomax/the-last-compiler/the-last-compiler/specification-document.md

 describe_interface("specification-document.md") # Returns a SectionBlock with the same title as the spec, but only the sub-blocks that describe the interface of the module, and the interfaces of the modules required to understand this interface

 preprocess_spec_context("specification-document.md") # Returns a modified markdown document with the described interfaces prepended to the spec

+get_code_target("specification-document.md") # Returns the name of the python module this specification describes, or None if it does not describe a module (i.e. is just documentation)
 ```

 ## Implementation